zimbrul-co/cubrid_db/README.md

 -------
   * See directory "samples".

-        Notes about Django_cubrid backend

 Notes
 -----
- * Django_cubrid is the Django backend for CUBRID Database.
+ * django_cubrid is the Django backend for CUBRID Database.
- * Please refer to README_django_cubrid for more information.
+ * Please refer to the django_cubrid README.md for more information.